 Glowing Break Dancer: An all-white jumpsuit, hat, and shoes were what was seen in the light.
 Turn the lights off and the entire costume glowed blue.
 Using tape we attached glow-sticks down the arms and legs.
 On the bottom of the shoes, we carved out a part of the rubber and inserted more glow- sticks.

-Glowing Break Dancer & Dance Kitten (take 2)
+Glowing Break Dancer & Dance Kitten (Part 2)

 We felt we hadn’t gotten a fair chance at these costumes so we went for it again.
 I added a thrift store faux fur jacket – perfect for the chilly night.
 Whiskers made of plastic cord were added to the mask.
 The glow-sticks were replaced with sound-activated LED wiring and built-in speakers hooked up to an iPhone.
 He was the light and sound of the party.